-Teacher Certification Australia was founded by Caroline Paget.
-Caroline is certified at Lead and has 20 years’ experience as a secondary school educator and four years’ experience as the Lecturer for teaching methods course groups at the University of Technology Sydney (UTS).
+Caroline Paget achieved national certification at Lead in 2013.
+Caroline has 20 years’ experience as a secondary school educator and four years’ experience as a Lecturer for teaching methods course groups at the University of Technology Sydney (UTS).
+Caroline was employed by UTS as a Lecturer for three hours per week with her own classes of final year, pre-service teachers.

-Caroline is a highly experienced educator, having worked in a range of communities, including in remote and inner-city schools, a school with a majority of Aboriginal students and in a K-12 setting.
+Caroline is a highly experienced educator, who worked in a range of communities during her 20 years in schools.
+Caroline worked in the inner-city of Sydney for over 15 years.
+Caroline was also employed in remote schools which included a school with a majority of Aboriginal students and a K-12 setting.
 Caroline is a Premier’s Teacher Scholarship recipient, which enabled her to study creative teaching strategies in the USA.

-Prior to establishing Teacher Certification Australia, Caroline had ten years’ experience in school leadership roles.
+Caroline has over ten years’ experience in school leadership roles.
 Caroline specialises in the design and implementation of procedures that support teachers to achieve established requirements, as they pertain to student learning outcomes.
+In 2020, Caroline developed the Product, Criterion, Action, Method (PCAM) approach to managing learning.
+An outline of PCAM may be found at the bottom of the Online Bytes web page on this website.

 Caroline’s accreditation experience includes working on a panel assessing initial teacher education programs.
-She has been involved in discussions with two international delegations visiting Australia, providing her insights and expertise on certification, to national leaders, and sharing her experience of becoming certified at Lead.
-Caroline is an external assessor, was a member of the AITSL HALT Network Steering Committee and has been employed by NESA to work on manuals for Highly Accomplished and Lead.
+She was involved in discussions with two international delegations visiting Australia, providing her insights and expertise on certification, to national leaders, and sharing her experience of becoming certified at Lead.
+Caroline was a member of the AITSL HALT Network Steering Committee for two years and has been employed by NESA to work on manuals about Highly Accomplished and Lead.

 How to become certified at Highly Accomplished and Lead